elzurdo/elzurdo.github.io/autobiography.markdown

 > I still can't believe that someone is paying me to study physics in New York City.

 Me a few months in NYU confessing to a professor about my amazement of living and studying in NY thanks to a [fellowship](https://www.macfound.org){:target="_blank"}.

+Favourite [Professor Andrei Gruzinov](https://as.nyu.edu/faculty/andrei-gruzinov.html){:target="_blank"} quotes:

+> So, what should I go home and tell my wife?

+Andre's questions for most speakers (including Nobel Prize winners) of what the conclusion of their presentation was.

+> I'll sign your Ph.D paper thing, but my adivse to you is that you should learn more statistics.

+His conclusion after my dissertation cross-fire examination.
+He was right, and I did!.

 ## Transitioning To Data Science (2014)
 *I participated in a garbage-in garbage-out project for [a](https://beta.companieshouse.gov.uk/company/08386775){:target="_blank"} [non-startup](https://web.archive.org/web/20170912075710/http://connectomex.com/){:target="_blank"}.*